intuition-dev/intuDocs/meta-website/10_pillars_.md

 a new wave to change everything.
 If you do expect a new wave of tech in software development, please continue to read!

-We can use LAMP/MEAN as the representative 'gold standard' of the current generation and as a baseline of software productivity.
+We can use LAMP|MEAN as the representative 'current standard' of the prior generation and as a baseline of software productivity.
 For instance, WordPress represents roughly 40% of WWW.

 I set out to look for the next step forward in software productivity.
 I have documented the 10 core pillars that will lead software development for the next 10-15 years.
 For this article's purposes, I will look at it from a manager's point of view.
-For example, let's say a company has been able to get by without a CTO, but now, they need to take their product to the next level.
+For example, let's say a company has been able to get by without a CTO, but now, they need one to take their productivity to the next level.
 You, the reader, is hired to be the new CTO.
 How do you lead a team of intelligent VPs, Directors, and managers of software development to the next level?